shaurgupta/KaliWebPenetration/README.md

 # WebPenetrationTestingStudy

-We used Kali OS and it's tools to test various websites vulnerabilities to study the functionalities of the tools.
+Conducted a Web Application Penetration Testing using the Kali OS and it's tools on various websites vulnerabilities to study the functionalities of the tools.